FeiQin-cosmologist/Galaxy_Power_Spectrum/README.md

 The following Python packages need to be installed if you want to calculate model power spectrum:

-1: camb (used to calculate the linear matter power spectrum) : https://pypi.org/project/camb/
+1: camb (optional, used to calculate the linear matter power spectrum) : https://pypi.org/project/camb/

 2: pypower (optional, only for window function convolution of Beuteler method) : https://github.com/cosmodesi/pypower